UH System Policies and Procedures

 B. Contracts Review ProcessThe Contracts Review Process set forth in this Section III.B. applies to all Contracts that are not already subject to review pursuant to a separate policy or procedure.
 Examples of Contracts excluded from this Contracts Review Process (shown also in Appendix 1) include the following:

-• Procurement-related Contracts that already undergo review by the University’s Office of Procurement and Real Property Management (OPRPM), except for Information Technology Contracts as defined in Section III.B.4.e; and
+● Procurement-related Contracts that already undergo review by the University’s Office of Procurement and Real Property Management (OPRPM), except for contracts relating to information technology commitments (as described in Section III.B.4.f) and contracts relating to data commitments (as described in Section III.B.4.g);

-• Contracts that are reviewed and processed through the Research Corporation of the University of Hawaiʻi (RCUH) unless RCUH is entering into a Contract with the University.
+● Contracts that are reviewed and processed through the Research Corporation of the University of Hawaiʻi (RCUH) unless RCUH is entering into a Contract with the University; and

 1. Review By Office of General CounselThe following Contracts require OGC review before they can be signed, except if University Template Agreements are used: